PritiG1/DS-SalaryPredictor/README.md

 - Location: The location of the job.
 - Salary: The salary estimate or range (if available).

+## Usage (Folder: 'Clean_data')

+This folder contains the cleaned datasets and the script used to clean the raw data.

+### Contents

+- `cleaning_rawdata.ipynb`: This Python script was used to clean the raw data and generate the cleaned datasets.
+It includes the necessary data cleaning steps, such as removing duplicates, handling missing values, and transforming the data.

+- `salary_clean_glassdoor.csv`: This file is the cleaned version of "datascientist_salary_glassdoor.csv" under the 'scrapper_raw_data' folder.

+- `salary_clean_naukri.csv`:This file is the cleaned version of "datascientist_salary_naukri.csv" under the 'scrapper_raw_data' folder.
+It has been processed to address data quality issues and is ready for analysis.

+Feel free to explore the cleaned datasets and use them for further analysis or research purposes.

 ## Acknowledgments
 - Ken Jee for providing inspiration and project ideas through his YouTube videos.